-The Drowned Cities is a companion novel to the prize-winning book Ship Breaker, sharing the same post-apocalyptic world but only one character from that book.
+The Drowned Cities is a companion novel to the prize-winning book Ship Breaker, taking place in the same post-apocalyptic world but sharing only one character from that book.

 In this harsh, intense setting, climate change has created a number of “drowned cities” in the former United States, and brutal warlords vie both for dominance over desperate survivors, and for control over the diminishing supplies of resources still being scavenged from the wreckage.
 China, now the hegemonic world power, sent peacekeepers to America for more than a decade, but they finally pulled out in the face of relentless hostility and armed resistance.
 Their abrupt withdrawal left not only anarchy, but a host of “castoffs”: mixed-race children who are hated for their physical evocation of China’s dominance.
 When these “war maggots” are noticed by any of the warring factions, they are mutilated or killed as “collaborators.”